 To understand how the models would change if you omitted records with specific values:

-- For continuous features, drag the sliders on either end of the timeline to focus records that contain values beyond the new placement.
+- For continuous features, drag a selection on the timeline to focus on records that contain values beyond the selection.
 Does this improve the predictions?

 - For categorical features, click to select individual values.
 Does this improve the predictions?